This second mortgage calculator figures the savings from refinancing and consolidating your...show more instructions

 Refinancing And Consolidating Mortgages

-If you have a second mortgage on the same home as your first mortgage, that's called a home equity loan or a home equity line of credit.
-Home equity loans add an additional layer of complication to the process of a refinance.
-Remember, the second mortgage lender must agree to give up their position to the refi lender.
+When you have a second mortgage on the same home as your first mortgage, that's called a home equity loan or a home equity line of credit.
+Home equity loans add an additional layer of complication to the process of refinancing.
+Remember, the second mortgage lender must agree to give up their position to the refinance lender.

 If they won't agree to giving up their position to a new lender, you must either: